wenmm/ActiveDriverWGS/README.md

 ```

 #### 3. Sites of Interest (tf_bindingsites.bed)
-Sites of interest (e.g. Transcription factor binding sites) which may be active sites in regions of interest in a BED4 format
+Sites of interest (e.g. Transcription factor binding sites) which may be active sites in regions of interest should be in a BED4 format

 ```
 chr1 24810 24820 M0082_1.02:TFAP2A;TFAP2B;TFAP2C;TFAP2D;TFAP2E